 The Council appoints and can advise the Board.
 It is composed of up to 50 "A" members elected or appointed by different stakeholder bodies for a term of office.
 Council members are the Members of the Company.
-The Secretary of State is a "B" Member of the Company but with special powers.
-The Secretary of State does not have a vote at Council except in particular circumstances.
-Further details are in chapter 6.

 THE APPOINTMENTS COMMITTEE